francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 .. _echo-client-server-tcp-protocol:

-The communication protocol
+The Communication Protocol
 ==========================

 Before doing all this networking stuff, you need to know what you want to transmit and in what format.
 It is your :term:`communication protocol`.

-Choose the serializer
+Choose The Serializer
 ---------------------

 There is a bunch of serializers available in :mod:`easynetwork.serializers` for everyone to enjoy: